Goosebumps (film): Plot

-Slappy frees several monsters, causing havoc around Madison.
-Lorraine is attacked by vampiric poodle Fifi.
-Zach convinces Stine to recapture the monsters by writing a story, but it can only be done using his supernatural typewriter on display at the school.
-En route, the group is attacked by Brent Green and a giant mantis, forcing them to seek refuge in a grocery store.
-Will Blake chases them until he is run over by Lorraine.

-They cut through a cemetery, where Zach sees Hannah becoming ghost-like in the moonlight before they are attacked by the Graveyard Ghouls.
-At the school, Stine reveals to Zach that his daughter is Hannah Fairchild from The Ghost Next Door, whom he created to cope with loneliness, although Hannah herself is oblivious.
-Stine starts writing a story while Zach and Champ warn everyone as the mantis attacks the building.
+As Slappy liberates his fellow monsters from them, causing havoc around Madison, Zach formulates a plan of recapturing the monsters by writing a single story, but it can only be done using Stine's supernatural typewriter on display at the school.
+En route, Zach witnesses Hannah becoming ghost-like in the moonlight and, at the school, Stine reveals to him that his "daughter" is actually Hannah Fairchild from The Ghost Next Door, whom he created to cope with loneliness, although Hannah herself is oblivious.
+Stine starts writing the story, based on the events around them, while Zach and Champ warn everyone as the building comes under attack.

-Slappy commands the rest of the monsters to attack the school to dispose of Stine.
-They break in and Slappy breaks Stine's fingers before he can finish the story.
-The four trick the monsters into following a school bus rigged with explosives while they board another and travel to the abandoned amusement park.
-Slappy tracks them down and releases the Blob as the other monsters arrive.

-Stine is captured while Zach, Hannah and Champ take refuge on the park's ferris wheel, where Zach finishes the story before the mantis causes the structure to collapse and roll towards the forest.
-Zach hesitates to open the story's manuscript because Hannah will also be sucked in, but Hannah reveals she knew the truth all along.
-She opens it, bidding farewell to Zach as she and all the monsters are sucked inside.
+As the monsters break into the school, Slappy finds Stine and injures his fingers before he can finish the story.
+The quartet travel to an abandoned amusement park as the create a diversion, but Slappy tracks them down and subdues Stine using the eponymous blob from The Blob That Ate Everyone as the other monsters arrive.
+After the remaining three manage to finish the story, Zach hesitates to open its manuscript because Hannah will be caught in it as well, but Hannah reveals she knew the truth all along; she opens it, bidding farewell to Zach as she is reimprisoned along with the monsters.

-Some time later, Stine begins working as a substitute teacher and starts a relationship with Lorraine.
-He reveals to Zach that he brought Hannah back by writing a new version of her book.
-As Zach and Hannah leave together, Stine incinerates the book but then finds his typewriter writing by itself.
-To his horror, Brent Green was omitted in the monsters' reimprisonment and prepared to take revenge on his creator.
+Some time later, Stine begins working as a substitute teacher while starting a relationship with Lorraine.
+After class, he reveals to Zach that he brought Hannah back into reality by rewriting her origin book.
+As the couple leave together, Stine incinerates the copy, but then finds his typewriter writing by itself.
+To his horror, My Best Friend Is Invisibles Brent Green was omitted in the monsters' reimprisonment and now prepared to avenge himself.